 Our core segments are overnight air cargo; aviation ground equipment manufacturing and sales; commercial jet engines and parts; and corporate and other.

-● Adjusted EBITDA* loss of $2.7 million for the quarter ended September 30, 2020, compared to profit of $1.2 million in the same quarter a year ago.
+● Adjusted EBITDA* profit of $1.1 million for the quarter ended September 30, 2021, compared to an Adjusted EBITDA* loss of $2.7 million in the same quarter a year ago.

 *Adjusted EBITDA is a non-GAAP financial measure; see below for further explanation and reconciliation to GAAP measure.